 The unusual shape of this restored listed building makes The Central a quirky place to enjoy a drink.
 Situated in Gateshead a short walk from the Tyne Bridge, punters will be impressed with the excellent pub grub and range of beverages to suit all tastes.
 Live music often accompanies your relaxed Central experience.

 3. The Forth and The Town Wall

 It’s hard to choose between The Forth and The Town Wall so why not stick them both on the list?
 Neighbouring pubs situated a stone’s throw from Central Station, you can even roll from one establishment to the other!
 A perfect blend of traditional pub, lively atmosphere and top-quality food and drink secures these two pubs a place in our Top Ten.
 The ideal Friday-night, post-work drinking hole, you’ll often find hordes of professionals heralding the weekend.
 Fact fans might like to note that The Town Wall site is mentioned in chronicles dating back as early as 1280 – there’s something to drop in while sipping your next pint.

-Situated betwixt and between the stanchions of NewcastleGateshead's iconic Tyne Bridge, The Bridge Tavern is one Newcastle's newest pubs.
+Situated between the stanchions of NewcastleGateshead's iconic Tyne Bridge, The Bridge Tavern is not to be missed.

-Often referred to as Newcastle’s best kept secret this little pub has big character and sits right on to the riverside.
-This gem has not grown by chance but has been engineered through years of experience in the local alternative pub scene.
-Huge outdoor spaces and regular events make The Tyne Bar another champion in Ouseburn!
+Often referred to as Newcastle’s best kept secret, this little pub has big character and sits right on the riverside.
+This popularity of this gem has grown and grown, recognised as a must-visit pub on the alternative scene.
+Famed for their BBQs, ludicrously good deals (including Free Food Tuesdays!) and uber-kitsch outdoor glitterball, The Tyne Bar’s huge outdoor spaces and regular events make it another champion in Ouseburn!